37cut/37cut.github.io/files/osu/readme.md

 - heavy streams(>= 174bpm and >= 16objects)

 <b>Discovered issues</b>:
-- Fingerlock<br>
+- Fingerlock
-- losing attention<br>
+- losing attention

-seriously, I don't enjoy this game. there's like no cool song and the only thing I can do is repeat training old maps. no progress and I'm kind dis-motivated.
+- no progress
+- and also the latency...